MicrosoftDocs/dynamics365smb-docs/business-central/across-how-to-restrict-and-allow-usage-of-a-record.md

 ## To create a workflow step that restricts posting of unapproved purchase orders
 1. Choose the ![Lightbulb that opens the Tell Me feature](media/ui-search/search_small.png "Tell me what you want to do") icon, enter **Workflows**, and then choose the related link.
-2. In the **Workflows** page, create a new workflow named Purchase Order Approval Workflow.
+2. On the **Workflows** page, create a new workflow named Purchase Order Approval Workflow.
 For more information, see [Create Workflows](across-how-to-create-workflows.md).
 3. Choose the **Copy From Workflow Template** action.
 4. Choose the **Source Workflow Code** field, and then, on the **Workflow Templates** page, choose the Purchase Invoice Approval Workflow workflow template.